 Why is video and media literacy important in schools?

-Since 2009, Take Two Film Academy has taught filmmaking and media literacy programs in over three dozen private, public and charter schools from New York to Boston.
-More than 2,000 students of all economic backgrounds K-12 have participated in one of Take Two's programs.
-Our student's work has been featured in the Tribeca Film Festival, Downtown Youth, and the SONYC Youth Film Festival.
-What makes us different is that we use film to help delivery curriculum.
+Since 2009, Take Two Film Academy has taught filmmaking and media literacy programs in private, public and charter schools from New York to Boston.
+More than 5,000 students of all economic backgrounds K-12 have participated in one of Take Two's programs.
 Our approach is aligned with the DOE Standards in Arts as well as the Blueprint for Moving Image.

 While Take Two’s integrated curriculum supports social skills through teaching the importance of sharing ideas, listening, teamwork and collaboration, it also is carefully designed to deliver curriculum in ELA, Math, Science and Social Studies.
 We teach every aspect of filmmaking, including research, screenwriting, technical camerawork, performance in front of the camera, direction from behind it and video editing.
 Through our work, students gain the technical and creative competencies needed to transform their ideas into fully realized works.
 In addition to guiding students through the process of creating documentary and narrative films, our program provides students with the tools and language necessary to analyze films and other forms of media.